ShubhamNegi4/DaemonDB/README.md

 SELECT * from table1 JOIN table2 ON table1.name = table2.refname WHERE table1.name = "abc"

+SELECT * from table1 JOIN table2 ON table1.name = table2.refname WHERE table1.id = NULL

+-- similary
+select * from table1 LEFT JOIN table2 on id1 = id2

+select * from table1 RIGHT JOIN table2 on id1 = id2

+select * from table1 FULL JOIN table2 on id1 = id2

 -- Table management
 DROP students
 ```